m-lamonaca/programming-notes/DotNet/C#/LINQ.md

 var result = from item in enumerable where condition select item;

 // ordering
-var result = from item in enumerable orderby item.property select item;  // ordered IEnumerble
+var result = from item in enumerable orderby item.property select item;  // ordered IEnumerable

-// let clause, assign expression to variable to avoid re-evaluetion on each cycle var result = from item in enumerable let tmp = <sub-expr> ...  // BEWARE: compiled code has a lot of overhead to satisfy let caluse
+// let clause, assign expression to variable to avoid re-evaluation on each cycle var result = from item in enumerable let tmp = <sub-expr> ...  // BEWARE: compiled code has a lot of overhead to satisfy let clause

 // grouping (difficult to re-implement to obtain better performance) var result = from item in enumerable group item by item.property;  // returns IEnumerable<IGrouping<TKey,TElement>>